cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/creating-a-plugin.rst

 An aggregation takes place in two steps: *groupBy* and then *aggregate*.

 - In the *groupBy* step, the aggregator creates zero or more group keys for each input record.
-Before the *aggregate* step occurs, Hydrator will take all records that have the same group key, and collect them into a group.
+Before the *aggregate* step occurs, the CDAP pipeline will take all records that have the same group key, and collect them into a group.
 If a record does not have any of the group keys, it is filtered out.
 If a record has multiple group keys, it will belong to multiple groups.